ElementsProject/lightning/README.md

 # Core Lightning (CLN): A specification compliant Lightning Network implementation in C

-Core Lightning (previously c-lightning) is a lightweight, highly customizable and [standard compliant][std] implementation of the Lightning Network protocol.
+Core Lightning (previously c-lightning) is a lightweight, highly customizable and [standard compliant][std] implementation of the Lightning Network protocol for sending payments to directly connected peers.

 * [Getting Started](#getting-started)
     * [Installation](#installation)